 New York City Summer Bucket List for Families and Kids 2024

 We love New York City, especially in the summer when the weather is warm and the days are long.
+And summer is now only a few weeks away.
 Luckily, there are endless things to do, and as parents ourselves, we want families to have the ultimate summer.

-Our NYC summer bucket 2024 is for kids and families and is chock-full of fun places to visit, including free things to do because, whether you live here or are visiting, saving money is always a great thing.
+Our NYC summer bucket 2024 is for kids and families and is chock-full of fun places to visit, including free things to do because, whether you live here or are visiting, saving money is always great.

 From watching a free movie at the park to enjoying one of our city pools to strolling through our amazing museums, we truly have the best offerings and #bucketlist for you this summer!